soumpl/file-organizer/README.md

 # file-organizer

-This program is created to clean up a messy folder with files having all kinds of extensions.
+This fun program has been written to clean up the writer's messy folders (Downloads folder to be precise) with files having all sorts of extensions.
 It organizes files by creating folders for each extension and then segregating the files accordingly.

 Usage